Vision of the mobility challenges

 To recap what happened last year - motivation, inspiration, vision and challenges.

-In the school year 2022/23, the following was realized.
+In the academic years 2022/2023 and 2023/2024, the following was realized.

 What are the visions and challenges of future mobility?
 What do we want to discuss with experts and at a professional and substantive level?